Aquanty/rtd-hgs/docs/source/index.rst

 Pre-processor instructions !
-Variables|( This section describes pre-processor commands that can be used to define/undefine variables in your **grok** file and material properties files (see Section \ `2.8 <#sec:mat_props>`__), similar to how variables are used in a batch script or shell script, albeit, on a much simpler level.
+Variables|( This section describes pre-processor commands that can be used to define/undefine variables in your **grok** file and material properties files (see Section :ref:`sec:mat_props` ), similar to how variables are used in a batch script or shell script, albeit, on a much simpler level.
 The syntax of these commands is different from other **grok** commands you will encounter in this manual for two reasons:

 #.
 To mimic the syntax for defining variables used by batch or shell
    scripts.